HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

   <figcaption>{{ figure_link(caption="Obsolete elements with more than 10,000 uses.", sheets_gid="1972617631", sql_file="pages_element_count_by_device_and_obsolete_elements.sql") }}</figcaption>
 </figure>

 Even `spacer` is still being used 1,584 times, and present on every 5,000th page.
-We know that Google has been using a `center` element on <a hreflang="en" href="https://www.google.com/">their homepage</a> <a hreflang="en" href="https://web.archive.org/web/19981202230410/https://www.google.com/">for 22 years now</a>, but why are there so many imitators?
+We know that Google has been using a `center` element on <a hreflang="en" href="https://www.google.com/">their home page</a> <a hreflang="en" href="https://web.archive.org/web/19981202230410/https://www.google.com/">for 22 years now</a>, but why are there so many imitators?

 #### `isindex`